How to Become a Backstage Caterer

 Backstage catering is a small niche in the world of chef jobs, but only a few of us are up for the exciting and demanding task of providing food and drink for famous and up-and-coming musicians, comedians and actors.
 This can be before, during and after their performances.
 If you have stars in your eyes just thinking about it, consider preparing for a one-of-a-kind career as a backstage caterer with training from a campus-based or online culinary school.

-As a backstage caterer, you may be cooking for three or 300.
+As a backstage caterer, you may be cooking for as little as three people, or as many as 300.
 You may work from a home base kitchen, providing food locally for all the performers that have contracts with a singular production company.
 You may also work for a set venue, making food for whomever performs there.
 You could also travel on the road, catering for particular artists as they tour the country or the world for days, weeks or months at a time.

 Many backstage caterers learn the fundamentals of their trade through culinary degree programs.
 If you choose this path, your culinary instructors can help you expand your recipe base, but also teach you the ins and outs of catering with traditional and online culinary classes in subjects like: